matthew-hre/github-bot/README.md

 utils([utils/]) --> components
 ```

-* `components/` is a place for all dedicated features ([cogs]), such as message filters
+* `components/` is a place for all dedicated features ([cogs]), such as message
-  or entity mentions.
-Most new features should become modules belonging to this
+  filters or entity mentions.
+Most new features should become modules belonging
-  package.
-Events (e.g. `on_ready`, `on_message`, `on_error`) should be defined within the component.
+  to this package.
+Events (e.g. `on_ready`, `on_message`, `on_error`) should be
+  defined within the component.
-* `bot.py` contains custom attributes and behaviors for the overall discord bot
+* `bot.py` contains custom attributes and behaviors for the overall Discord bot
-  and then loads extensions found in `components` .
+  and then loads extensions found in `components`.
 * `config.py` handles reading and parsing the environment variables and the
   local `.env` file, and creates the GitHub client.
 * `utils/` contains helper functions/classes not tied to any specific feature.